ENGLISH -

 USB stick and then read into the MMI of an Audi A5 from 2017.

 I would like to maintain a list of all Audi/MMI models for which the software presented here has worked.
 I rely on feedback from users.
-The community (and I) would greatly appreciate it if you could send an email to me upon success +
+The community (and I) would greatly appreciate it if you could send an email to me upon success + (or failure -):

 - Audi model